-The BBC has reported that UK motorists travelling abroad after the 29th March will be required to carry proof of insurance, known as a Green Card, in the event of a no deal Brexit.
+The BBC has reported that UK motorists travelling abroad after the 29th March 2019 will be required to carry proof of insurance, known as a green card, in the event of a no deal Brexit.

 At present, the UK is within the motor insurance ‘Free Circulation Zone’.
 In May 2018 following representations from European insurance agencies, the Department for Transport confirmed the UK Government’s intention to keep the UK within this arrangement.
 However, the European Commission have not as yet formally approved the decision.